Have you been able to get a second chance checking account at Union Bank?

 If Union Bank at 1101 Market St does not have Second Chance Checking, you can try checking out other banks in San Diego.

-Having your own checking account directly into the negative and subsequently not being able to pay it back is nothing an individual should have to go through.
-Due to increasing fees from NSF charges, it might be difficult to pay the money back.
+Having your bank account straight into the negative and then not being able to pay it back is nothing somebody should have to experience.
+Having stacking fees from Non Sufficient Funds charges, it can be tough to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank offers you a new account similar to this, they already know you have had some problems in the past with other banks.
+When a bank gives you a new checking account similar to this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have got monetary troubles with other banks, they put your name on a list called chexsystems.
+When you have got financial problems with other banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks may just take off a couple capabilities to help ensure your bank account doesn't go into the negative again.
-Whenever you get a new start with a checking account, make sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks may simply take off a couple capabilities to help make sure your account does not go into the negative again.
+Once you get a fresh start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you know, the man or women eventually cashed the check so you will have 4 charges that put your account in the negative.
-That is 4 NSF fees.
-So together with your second chance banking account, you have to make sure you retain an eagle eye on all expenditures.
-You will not only build faith together with your new bank, but you can get better at taking care of your money.
+Next thing you realize, the person finally cashed the check so you will have 4 fees that put your accounts in the negative.
+That could be 4 NSF fees.
+So along with your second chance checking account, you'll want to ensure you keep an eagle eye on all expenditures.
+Not only will you develop confidence with the new bank, but you can get better at managing your hard earned money.